-- serious misconduct ("faute grave"), or - "force majeure"; or - if the employee has an opportunity to up employment under an take indefinite term contract; or - if the employee becomes unable to perform the assigned tasks for medical reasons.
+- serious misconduct ("faute grave"), or - "force majeure"; or - if the employee has an opportunity to employment under take up an indefinite term contract; or - if the employee becomes unable to perform the assigned tasks for medical reasons.

 The parties can renew a CDD only twice within the allowed maximum duration.